-Note: Make sure you have a metrics.version property declared in your POM with the current version, which is 3.1.0.
+Note: Make sure you have a metrics.version property declared in your POM with the current version, which is @project.version@.

 From there on, you can map the servlet to whatever path you see fit.

 1.13 Other Reporting

 In addition to JMX and HTTP, Metrics also has reporters for the following outputs: